Bukidnon's 3rd congressional district

 Bukidnon's 3rd congressional district is one of the four congressional districts of the Philippines in the province of Bukidnon.
 It has been represented in the House of Representatives since 1987.
 The district encompasses the entire southern frontier of Bukidnon bordering the Davao and Soccksargen regions.
 It consists of the municipalities of Damulog, Dangcagan, Don Carlos, Kadingilan, Kibawe, Kitaotao, Maramag and Quezon.
-It is currently represented in the 19th Congress by Jose Maria Zubiri Jr. of the Bukidnon Paglaum Party (BPP).
+It is currently represented in the 20th Congress by Audrey Zubiri of the Bukidnon Paglaum Party (BPP) and Partido Federal ng Pilipinas (PFP).